-Data Sheet 4: METT Assessment Form for each question.
-If a question is not applicable, then do ments space along with a brief explanation.
+Data Sheet 4: METT Assessment Form Please select a score from the drop-down list for each question.
+If a question is not applicable, then do not select a score and enter "N/A" in the comments space along with a brief explanation.
 11. Research: Is there a programme of manage- ment-orientated survey and research work?
-0: There is no survey or research work taking place in the protected area 1: There is a small amount of survey and research work but it is not directed towards the needs of protected area management 2: There is considerable survey and research work but it is not directed towards the needs of protected area management 3:There is a comprehensive, integrated programme of survey and research work, which is relevant to management needs Comments and Next Steps 12.
+0: There is no survey or research work taking place in the protected area 1: There is a small amount of survey and research work but it is not directed towards the needs of protected area management 2: There is considerable survey and research work but it is not directed towards the needs of protected area management 3: There is a comprehensive, integrated programme of survey and research work, which is relevant to management needs Comments and Next 12.
 Resource manage- ment: Is active resource management being undertaken?
 0: Active resource management is not being undertaken 1: Very few of the requirements for active management of critical habitats, species, ecological processes and cultur- al values are being implemented 2: Many of the requirements for active management of critical habitats, species, ecological processes and, cultural values are being implemented but some key issues are not being addressed 3: Requirements for active management of critical habitats, species, ecological processes and, cultural values are being substantially or fully implemented Comments and Next Steps 13.
 Staff numbers: Are there enough people employed to manage the protected area?
-0: There are no staff 1: Staff numbers are inadequate for critical management activities 2: Staff numbers are below optimum level for critical management activities 3: Staff numbers are adequate for the management needs of the protected area Comments and Next Steps
+0: There are no staff 1: Staff numbers are inadequate for critical management activities 2: Staff numbers are below optimum level for critical management activities 3: Staff numbers are adequate for the management needs of the protected area Steps

-Data Sheet 4: METT Assessment Form Please select a score from For each question.
-If a question is not applicable, then do nents space along with a brief explanation.
+Data Sheet 4: METT Assessment Form Please select a score from the drop-down list for each question.
+If a question is not applicable, then do not select a score and enter "N/A" in the comments space along with a brief explanation.
 14. Staff training: Are staff adequately trained to fulfill management objectives?
-0: Staff lack the skills needed for pro- tected area management 1: Staff training and skills are low rela- tive to the needs of the protected area 2: Staff training and skills are adequate, but could be further improved to fully achieve the objectives of management 3: Staff training and skills are aligned with the management needs of the pro- tected area Comments and Next Steps 15.
+0: Staff lack the skills needed for protected area management 1: Staff training and skills are low relative to the needs of the protected area 2: Staff training and skills are adequate, but could be further improved to fully achieve the objectives of management 3: Staff training and skills are aligned with the management needs of the protected area Comments and Next Steps 15.
 Current budget: Is the current budget sufficient?
 0: There is no budget for management of the protected area 1: The available budget is inadequate for basic management needs and presents a serious constraint to the capacity to manage 2: The available budget is acceptable but could be further improved to fully achieve effective management 3: The available budget is sufficient and meets the full management needs of the protected area Comments and Next Steps 16.
 Security of budget: Is the budget secure?
 0: There is no secure budget for the pro- tected area and management is wholly reliant on outside or highly variable funding 1: There is very little secure budget and the protected area could not function adequately without outside funding 2: There is a reasonably secure core budget for regular operation of the protected area but many innovations and initiatives are reliant on outside funding 3: There is a secure budget for the pro- tected area and its management needs Comments and Next Steps